tionis/jeff/README.md

 ## Implementation

-jff uses algorithm used by the fzy fuzzy finder, rewritten in Janet programming language.
+jeff uses the algorithm used by the fzy fuzzy finder, rewritten in Janet programming language.

 Program is stable and responsive until around 1000 (depends on the machine)